Background

 Owner: The Town of Yarmouth acquired the dam and flowage rights in 1971.

-Fish passage: The Maine Department of Marine Resources maintains a lease from the Town to operate the fishway but the fishway has not been maintained and is not functional.
+Fish passage: The Maine Department of Marine Resources maintains a lease from the Town to operate the fishway but the fishway languished for years without being maintained.
 It is not clear if the fishway has ever performed well.
 Funding from the Department of Marine Resources for repair or maintenance is severely limited.

 Links